projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

-device and the driver, including: ports being opened and closed on either side of the connection, indication from the host about whether a particular port is a console port, adding new ports, port hot-plug/unplug, indication from the guest about whether a port or a device was successfully added, or a port opened or closed.
+device and the driver, including: ports being opened and closed on either side of the connection, indication from the host about whether a particular port is a console port, adding new ports, port hot-plug or unplug, indication from the guest about whether a port or a device was successfully added, or a port opened or closed.

 The virtio-console architecture diagram in ACRN is shown below.